 - Grace period: The number of days during which newly discovered vulnerabilities do not break the build

-- Days until it breaks: The number of days until vulnerabilities are considered technical debt and do not break the build
+- Days to technical debt: The number of days until vulnerabilities are considered technical debt and do not break the build

-This tab presents a table with information about all vulnerabilities identified by the CI Agent in its execution.
+Below these details is a table with information about all vulnerabilities identified by CI Gate in its execution.

 The table has the following columns:

-- Exploitability: The degree to which the vulnerability might lead to a successful attack, as measured by the CVSS (Common Vulnerability Scoring System)
+- Exploit Maturity: The degree to which the vulnerability might lead to a successful attack, as measured by the CVSS (Common Vulnerability Scoring System) v4.0

-- Status: Indicates that the lines of code, inputs or ports are Vulnerable (the vulnerability is present)
+- Status: Indicates that the vulnerability is Open (is present) in the lines of code, inputs or ports

 - Type: The security testing technique(s) with which the vulnerabilities were detected, as defined above